-5 Results
+5. Results

-In this study, we analyse how changes in low-pay persistence varies with age and qualification.
+This study analyzes how changes in low-pay persistence vary with age and qualification.
 To make the heterogeneous effects across different age bins and qualification levels visible, we calculate for each combination partial effects of how the risk of staying on low pay changes with elapsed time.
-Descriptive evidence points at a higher mobility for younger and qualified workers compared to non-qualification workers.
+Descriptive evidence points to a higher mobility for younger and qualified workers than those without qualification.

-We start with calculating the probability of being on low pay when an individual has worked in the low-pay sector continuously for the last three months (see Figure B.4).
+We start with calculating the probability of being on low pay when an individual has worked in the low-pay sector continuously for the last three months (see Figure B4).
 We calculate the probabilities for April 2013 (t = 2) and twelve months later for April 2014 (t = 14).
 We see that, on average, the probability of staying on low pay ranges between 70 and >90%, with higher probabilities for older workers and for less qualified workers.
 Moreover, we can see that the probability of staying on low pay is lower 12 months later, though this difference varies across the different age and qualification combinations.
-For example, the gap is clearly visible for young and (highly) qualified low-paid workers, but for older workers without any qualification the probabilities for the two time points are almost identical.
+For example, the gap is clearly visible for young and (highly) qualified lowpaid workers, but for older workers without any qualification, the probabilities for the two time points are almost identical.